Employee Self Service

 Use remote access to log in to Employee Self Service and review and/or change your benefits information.

 New Hanover Regional Medical Center's retirement options are designed to build a solid foundation for the future.
 The decisions you make about your retirement are some of the most important decisions you will ever make.

 403(b) and 457(b)

 Under these programs, you elect to have a percentage or flat amount of your annual salary deposited into your account each pay period on a pre-tax basis.
 You are not taxed on the money until you withdraw it, presumably at retirement when you may be in a lower tax bracket.
 Because your savings are tax-deferred, you do not pay state and federal taxes on your contributions until you actually receive money from your account.
-Valic is our sole retirement provider for both the 403(b) and 457(b) plans.
+AIG Retirement Services is our sole retirement provider for both the 403(b) and 457(b) plans.

 You may increase or decrease your contributions throughout the year.
 Manage your account using the three "Os":